Bank fraud: Empty ATM envelope deposits

 A criminal overdraft can result due to the account holder making a worthless or misrepresented deposit at an automated teller machine in order to obtain more cash than present in the account or to prevent a check from being returned due to non-sufficient funds.
 United States banking law makes the first $100 immediately available and it may be possible for much more uncollected funds to be lost by the bank the following business day before this type of fraud is discovered.
 The crime could also be perpetrated against another person's account in an "account takeover" or with a counterfeit ATM card, or an account opened in another person's name as part of an identity theft scam.
 The emergence of ATM deposit technology that scans currency and checks without using an envelope may prevent this type of fraud in the future.

-The fictitious 'bank inspector'

-This is an old scam with a number of variants; the original scheme involved claiming to be a bank inspector, claiming that the bank suspects that one of its employees is stealing money and that to help catch the culprit the "bank inspector" needs the depositor to withdraw all of his or her money.
-At this point, the victim would be carrying a large amount of cash and can be targeted for the theft of these funds.

-Other variants included claiming to be a prospective business partner with "the opportunity of a lifetime" then asking for access to cash "to prove that you trust me" or even claiming to be a new immigrant who carries all their money in cash for fear that the banks will steal it from them – if told by others that they keep their money in banks, they then ask the depositor to withdraw it to prove the bank hasn't stolen it.

-Impersonation of officials has more recently become a way of stealing personal information for use in theft of identity frauds.

 Identity theft or Impersonation

-Identity theft has become an increasing problem; the scam operates by obtaining information about an individual, then using the information to apply for identity cards, accounts and credit in that person's name.
+Identity theft operates by obtaining information about an individual, then using the information to apply for identity cards, accounts and credit in that person's name.
 Often little more than name, parents' name, date and place of birth are sufficient to obtain a birth certificate; each document obtained then is used as identification in order to obtain more identity documents.
 Government-issued standard identification numbers such as "social security numbers" are also valuable to the fraudster.

-Information may be obtained from insiders (such as dishonest bank or government employees), by fraudulent offers for employment or investments (in which the victim is asked for a long list of personal information) or by sending forged bank or taxation correspondence.
-Some fictitious tax forms which purported to have been sent by banks to clients in 2002 were: